cnguye64/cds492_proj/README.md

 - Average trip duration of membered and casual riders
 - Number of types of bikes used by membered and casual riders

+### Visualizations Created

+- Histogram of trip duration
+- Map of starting and ending stations

+## Results

+It is found that approximately 71% of all riders are members but casual riders have a greater average trip time.
+Also, membered riders do not have the option of using docked bikes for trips.

+In order to pursuade casual riders to switch to a membership program, it is recommended that firstly, as trip lengths peak at about 500 seconds, special subscription discounts will be offered if users decide to switch to a membership option during that time.
+Second, placing bikes at the stations that are only accessible to members ensures that they will have a better chance of locating a bike.
+Lastly, areas with less common starting stations can offer discounts to try encouraging more users to the area.

 ## Packages Used in R

 - ddplyr